 A letter of reference for a job needs a resume.
 Want to make one fast?
 Use our online builder: Resume Builder: Create a Professional Resume in 5 Minutes!

-Why Your Professional Reference Letter Needs a Hook
+Start Your Professional Reference Letter With a Hook

 Let's sneak up behind the hiring manager.

 She's behind on seven deadlines.
 She's got 387 unread emails.
 She just used her tablet pen to stir her moccachino.